Deploying Gel to Google Cloud

 kubectl delete -f deployment.yaml$

-kubectl apply -f deployment.yamlGet your instance's DSN
+kubectl apply -f deployment.yamlConnecting your application

-Get the public-facing IP address of your database.
+Get the public-facing IP address of your database:

 $